 15. Bag Balm® helps with windburned skin as well

 16. I love it for chapped skin, especially elbows

-17. Cuts-cover with Bag Balm and a sterile cloth…heals faster
+17. Cuts-cover with Bag Balm® and a sterile cloth because it will heal faster

 19. Quilters and sewers keep a can close by to heal their hands